-Double taxation refers to paying a tax on income from the same source twice.
-For example, income may be taxed once where a product is sold and again when that income is brought back to Canada.
-This kind of double tax hurts business profitability, especially if your larger competitor is enjoying the benefits of tax treaties and advanced pricing arrangements.
+Double taxation refers to paying a tax on your income from the same source twice.
+For example, you may have to pay taxes on income where you sell your product and again when you bring that income back to Canada.
+This double taxation hurts small business profitability, especially if larger competitors enjoy the benefits of tax treaties and advanced pricing arrangements.

 Tax Treaties and Advanced Pricing Arrangements

-The Canadian Competent Authority offers a free service to all businesses with questions about international tax treaties.
-The Canadian Competent Authority also helps to resolve disputes related to tax treaties and advanced pricing arrangements in a way that’s consistent with the Income Tax Act.
-This dispute resolution process is referred to as the Mutual Agreement Procedure.
-Any business seeking a Mutual Agreement Procedure resolution or treaty benefits from the Canadian Competent Authority must formally request assistance.
-Specific requests for assistance or renewals may be sent to the CRA’s Competent Authority Services Division.
-Guidance on how to make the request and what to include in the request can be found on the CRA’s website.
-The request is then reviewed and an acknowledgement letter is sent out.
-You can also submit requests for renewals, but you have to submit them at least six months before grant benefits expire.
+The CCA offers a free service to all businesses with questions about international tax treaties so you can easily find help and answers.
+It also helps resolve disputes related to tax treaties and provide consistency between advanced pricing arrangements and the Income Tax Act.
+This dispute resolution process is called the Mutual Agreement Procedure (MAP).
+If your small business wants a MAP resolution or treaty benefits from the CCA, you must formally request assistance, and you can send your specific requests for tax assistance to the CRA’s CCA division.
+You then get an acknowledgment letter that lets you know the CCA has your request and it’s under review.
+You can also submit requests for renewals, but you need to submit them at least six months before your grant benefits expire.

 What the CCA Does for Small Businesses

 The CRA originally intended that only large multinational corporations use the CCA program, but complaints accused the CRA of screening small businesses out of a process that saved multinationals a lot of money.
 With those complaints in mind, Canada created a special program for small businesses with gross revenues of less than $50 million, helping your small business streamline the process and reduces costs.